Seby Zavala Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.

-- The Rays have the top team ERA among all MLB pitching staffs (2.80).
+- The Rays have the top team ERA among all league pitching staffs (2.79).

-- The Rays give up the fewest home runs in baseball (nine total, 0.5 per game).
+- The Rays allow the fewest home runs in baseball (12 total, 0.6 per game).

-- McClanahan gets the start for the Rays, his fifth of the season.
-He is 4-0 with a 1.57 ERA and 27 strikeouts through 23 2/3 innings pitched.

-- The lefty's most recent appearance was on Sunday against the Toronto Blue Jays, when he went six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.